NVIDIA/NeMo/docs/blogs/template.md

 ---
-title: Template 2022
+title: Template 2023
 author: [First Name, Second Name]
 author_gh_user: [Github User 1, Github User 2]
-read_time: Time to read
+readtime: Time to read in minutes
-publish_date: Date of publishing
+date: Date of publishing in YYYY-MM-DD format

+# Optional: Categories
+# categories: List categories that this blog post belongs to.
+They will be displayed on the website.

 # Optional: OpenGraph metadata
 # og_title: Title of the blog post for Rich URL previews